The Screen Industry Workers Act 2022 (SIWA) came into legal force and effect at the end of December 2022.

 The Minister for Workplace Relations and Safety Iain Lees-Galloway formed the Film Industry Working Group (FIWG) consisting of screen industry representatives (including Spada), alongside the Council of Trade Unions and BusinessNZ.

-You can understand the background on the history of the FIWG.
+You can understand the background of the history of the FIWG.

 2018